silverstripe/cwp/docs/en/02_Features/related_pages.md

 # Related Pages

-For each page, editors can define a list of other related pages.
-By default these are shown in a list at the bottom of every page.
+For each page, editors can define a list of other related pages and by default these are shown in a list at the bottom of every page.

 In the templates this is all handled by including `RelatedPages.ss`.
 You can customise this by looping over the page control `RelatedPages`, this will provide you with a Page object from which you can read `Title`, `Link`, and any other variable or action defined on the page.
 This is a snippet from how it is implemented in `RelatedPages.ss`: